genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-ii.md

 will be loaded in between the two provided files. `<database name>.ini` contains parameters specific to the current assembly (particularly metadata) if the database already exists (as is the case in this example) a `<database name>.ini` file can be generated automatically using the `DATABASE` environment variable and connection settings specified in the other `.ini` files.
+We use Perl and .ini files extensively to maintain consistency with the Ensembl codebase's Perl API and .ini configuration settings.

 `FLAGS` are used to control which EasyImport scripts are run, in this example `-e` runs the `export_sequences.pl` script to generate sequence files for downloading and BLAST, `-j` runs the